nbmaltais/P6-WhereAreThey/README.md

 - Google Cloud Messaging
 - Google Maps Android API

-Inte the API Manager, create the following credentials:
+In the API Manager, create the following credentials:

 - API Key for server (no special parameter)
 - API Key for the android application ( package name is ca.nbsoft.whereareyou).